zavjs/react-terminal.herokuapp.com/backlog.md

 - [x] The user should be able to create folders, one or multiple at once with the following syntax: `mkdir <folder name>` or `mkdir {folderOne,folderTwo,folderThree}`

 - [x] The user should be able to list his current folder structure, and all children elements, folders and files within itself with the following syntax: `ls`

-- [ ] The user should see a list of all available commands by typing `help`

 - [ ] The user should be able to delete files.
 One or multiple at once.
 Single files: `rm file.ext`, multiple files `rm {fileOne.ext,fileTwo.ext,fileThree.ext}`